zilola-11/dictionary_beginner_homework/README.md

 # Problems
 ## count_jobs

-  Return the number of users with a given job
+  Return the number of users with a given job.

 **Example 1:**